barnettcp/dice-lab/README.md

 ### Run the full pipeline

-The default `CMD` runs benchmarks across all languages and then produces the complete analysis outputs.
+The default `CMD` runs all five languages, 10 trials per workload, across 100 batches, then produces the complete analysis outputs.
 Mount the standard output directories to retrieve generated files on the host:

 ```bash
 docker run --rm \